Install Avast Free Antivirus

-If you have no antivirus programs installed or your current antivirus program has expired and asks money for updating, I recommend avast!
-Free Antivirus 2014 (aka version 9; previously named avast!
-4 Home Edition or avast!
-5, 6, 7 or 8 Free Antivirus), because it is free for home users and it provides good overall protection from viruses and malware by scanning also network and instant messenger traffic unlike many other free antivirus programs.
+If you have no antivirus programs installed or your current antivirus program has expired and asks money for updating, I recommend Avast Free Antivirus 2015 (aka version 10; previously named avast!
+4 Home Edition, avast!
+5, 6, 7 or 8 Free Antivirus, or avast!
+Free Antivirus 2014), because it is free for home users and it provides good overall protection from viruses and malware by scanning network and instant messenger traffic unlike many other free antivirus programs.
 Its only downside is that it requires re-registration once a year, but it is still free and not difficult.

 If you have some other antivirus program installed, remove it first!

-If you do not have an antivirus program installed, move down here.
+If you do not have an antivirus program installed, jump to the download and install instructions.

 In Windows XP, click the Start button or press Windows Key on your keyboard and choose Control Panel.
 Windows Vista, 7, 8 and 8.1 users, move down here.Click here to show or hide instructions for Windows XP